Tengio/tengio.com/content/blog/crossing-realities-ready-to-daydream.md

 The controller is a lot more interesting, first because it increases **a lot** the possible interactions.
 Without it you only have one single button to do all your interactions, which means that most of the time you have to trick your way out of this issue.

 The controller is about 10cm long and 3.5cm wide.
-It features a circular touchpad that also has a pressure button, a *Home* button and an second button that you can configure (plus 2 volume buttons).
+It features a circular touchpad that also has a pressure button, a *Home* button and a second button that you can configure (plus 2 volume buttons).
 I would personally have loved the controller to also have a trigger, but it would have required a bigger one.

  It can track its own orientation as well as the rotation speed and acceleration. **BUT** it **CANNOT** track its position.
 Concretely, it knows where it's pointing at, so you can point it in a direction to select an object, but it doesn't know if you are moving your arm forward and backward (or left and right), so you can't move the controller on a virtual object to grab it.
 This is the main difference with the [HTC Vive](https://www.vive.com/uk/product/ "HTC Vive") controller.

 ## How do I start?

-If you want to have fun with the controller and create your own Daydream apps in [Unity](https://unity3d.com/ "Unity") here what worked for me:
+If you want to have fun with the controller and create your own Daydream apps in [Unity](https://unity3d.com/ "Unity") here is what worked for me:

 ### 1. Get Daydream technical preview
 You need a special version of Unity called *Unity Daydream technical preview*.
 You can get it [*here*](https://unity3d.com/partners/google/daydream "Daydream technical preview").
 Once you've downloaded it install it like a normal Unity version, it should be rather straightforward but if you have difficulties look at my previous blog post on how to [*configure Unity for Cardboard*](/blog/crossing-realities-the-beginning-of-a-VR-journey/ "The beginning of a VR journey").
 By default it should install next to your normal Unity version (if you have any) and not overwrite it.
-You can check the name of the installation folder to check this. it also means that you must be careful and not open the wrong version of Unity...
+You can check the name of the installation folder to check this.
+It also means that you must be careful and not open the wrong version of Unity...

 While it's installing you can download Android SDK 24.